 CAR T-Cell Therapies

-The Mass General Cancer is an authorized treatment center for two FDA approved CAR T-cell therapies for adult patients with lymphoma, Yescarta and Kymriah.
+Mass General Cancer Center is an authorized treatment center for FDA approved CAR T-cell therapies for adult patients with lymphoma (Breyanzi, Kymriah, Tecartus and Yescarta) and for adult patients with multiple myeloma (Abecma).
 Learn more.

 Meet the Team

 Lead by Marcela Maus, MD, PhD, the Cellular Immunotherapy Program brings together physicians and laboratory scientists focused on immune cell engineering and its clinical effects.

 - Associate Professor of Medicine, Harvard Medical School

 Learn about the Cellular Therapy & Transplantation Laboratory.

 View Cellular Immunotherapy Program team members honored for their commitment to the fight against cancer.

 Marcela V. Maus, MD, PhD

 As the director of the Cellular Immunotherapy Program at the Mass General Cancer Center, Marcela Maus, MD, PhD, is following a childhood dream of fixing genes gone wrong in the pursuit of a cure for cancer.